 Spanish I and II

-In Spanish I and II, students are encouraged to communicate orally, and, from the beginning of each course, are required to use the language in class.
+In Spanish I and II, students are encouraged to communicate orally and, from the beginning of each course, are required to use the language in class.
 The primary textbooks, Bitácora I and II, offer an innovative, student-centered approach that develops language skills and emphasizes cultural competency.
-Communicating and learning grammar and vocabulary are integrated into a variety of activities that include small group projects, skits, presentations, videos, songs, and conversations.
+Communication skills, grammar, and vocabulary are integrated into a variety of activities that include small group projects, skits, presentations, videos, songs, and conversations.
 The text is supplemented with music, film, and internet clips.
 Both courses introduce students to the varied Spanish-speaking world and acquaint them with different accents, customs, foods, and other cultural practices.

 The theme of Spanish III is “creativity and imagination.”
 Activities include writing poems and stories as well as reading, writing, and presenting a short play about La Casa de Mango Street.
 Students develop and deliver presentations modeled on TED talks.
 Course topics include professions, relationships, food, science, technology, the environment, and human rights.
-The main course textbook is Imagina and other course sources include films, articles, music, and podcasts.
+Beyond the textbook, the course materials include films, articles, music, and podcasts.
 Students are required to attend a Hispanic cultural event in the Bay Area and write a review of their experience.
 By the end of this course, students are prepared for the SAT Subject Test in Spanish.